-It’s cheaper to buy one from a liquor store or amazon (check out this one), but if you can’t find one where you live, here is a link from the serious eats website to guide you in making lemon bitters at home.
+It’s cheaper to buy one from a liquor store or amazon (check out this one), but if you can’t find one where you live, here is a link from the serious eats website to guide you in making lemon bitters home.

 I hope you’ll give this grapefruit gin cocktail recipe a try.
-Share a sip with us on our social media using the hashtag worldlytreat(#worldlytreat).
+Share a sip with us on social media using the hashtag worldlytreat(#worldlytreat).
 We’d love to join the soirée.
 Also, don’t forget to pin it for later.
 Chat soon?

 PEACE & LOVE